ThorNolan/MySQL-Bamazon/README.md

 MySQL-Bamazon
 ====================================================
 A command line interface storefront app I made for my full-stack coding bootcamp.
 It uses a MySQL database on the back-end to store its product information, and relies on the npm [inquirer](https://www.npmjs.com/package/inquirer) package to display prompts and track user choices as well as the [mysql](https://www.npmjs.com/package/mysql) package to establish database connectivity.
+I also utilized the [cli_table2 package](https://www.npmjs.com/package/cli-table2) to organize the inventory into more readable tables within the command line.

 ## How to Deploy the App: